joongpa/Laita/README.md

     - User should be able to tap category to add an entry directly without having to select in the add screen
 - Settings Page
     - Allow user to choose between keeping or deleting log data when removing a category
-    - Allow user to give each category a color (for graphs and other widgets)
 - First time user landing page

 - Figure out how to optimize code (Adding any more features causes noticeable lag)